A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 I said it before and I’ll say it again: Japan is my favorite country in the world.
 It’s one of the few places I would willingly spend the rest of my life.
 I love the multi-layered culture, the ancient traditions, the beyond friendly people, the incredible food, and the awe-inspiring landscape.
 For me, there is literally nothing I don’t like about nihon (Japanese for ‘Japan’), especially because there are just so many things to do in Japan!

 Back in the 90ies and early 2000s’, Japan used to be an incredibly expensive country.
 But due to the recent weakening of the Yen, it became increasingly affordable.
-It’s still not cheap (check out my detailed guide to Peru, for an equally amazing and diverse country if you are looking for a cheap alternative), but it has just so much to offer for the moderate price you will pay to see all the amazing places in Japan.
+It’s still not cheap, but it has just so much to offer for the moderate price you will pay to see all the amazing places in Japan (make sure to check out my Japan itinerary to see how)

 Note: I get commissions for purchases made through links in this post.